Rule #211: Cutting carbs does not mean cutting flavor.

 I took out a few of the more cumbersome steps like making your own roasted garlic oil.
 This is very do-able for a weeknight side dish if you’re up for it.
 It also keeps well in the fridge for a day or two if you want to make it then reheat it another night.

-Drain well, let cool, then throw in a food processor with 1/4 cup ricotta, 1 tbs. melted unsalted butter, some Greek yogurt, and S&P to taste.
+Drain well, let cool, then throw in a food processor with 1/4 cup ricotta, 2 tbs. melted unsalted butter, some Greek yogurt, 1 tsp.
+Kosher salt, and 1/4 tsp. freshly ground black pepper.

 Then, squeeze each garlic clove until the good, roasted garlicky goodness pops out.
 Get as much as you can, but don’t sweat it if you can’t get it all out.
 Discard the skins.